 We all know that having health insurance is required by law.
 If we don’t have it, we are fined hefty fines come tax season.
 For those of us looking to buy a health plan that fits our lifestyle and budget, the health insurance marketplace can be a confusing place.
-When people hear that open enrollment begins November 1, they are often not sure what they must do between now and January.
+When people hear that open enrollment begins November 1, they are often not sure what they must do.

 What’s So Confusing?